 Yet motives are relevant when dealing with someone’s testimony.
 If I know that you enjoy making up fantastic claims, then I have good reason to doubt your story of having been abducted by aliens.
 Or if I know that your motivation is to make money—say you are an oil company—then I have reason to be suspicious of your claim that climate change isn’t happening.

 Politics has become so rife with consideration of self-interested motives that the benefits or harms of policies are often secondary.
 If a politician says “we must worry about voter fraud.
 That is what these illegal aliens and poor people do.
-They go to polling places using false IDs.”
+They go to polling places using fake IDs.”
 I certainly have reason to be skeptical of this claim, since voter fraud is virtually non-existent and voter-suppression omnipresent.
-The only real “voter fraud” is stealing elections or when the mega-wealthy buy both candidates.
-So motives are sometimes relevant.
+Real “voter fraud” is stealing or buying elections.
+So motives are relevant.

 Authority – “Because I say so.”
 If you heard this as a child, it might have been your parents way of saying, “stop asking questions!”
 But suppose you ask a factual question: “Were some people in the past born to virgins?” or “Who won the 1967 baseball World Series?
 The answer, because I said so, doesn’t work here.
-And that’s because while parental authorities may determine when your bedtime, with or without a reason, they don’t have the authority to determine whether someone was conceived without sex or who won the 1967 World Series.
+And that’s because while parental authorities may determine your bedtime, with or without a reason, they don’t have the authority to determine whether someone was conceived without sex or who won the 1967 World Series.
 Of course on many topics the experts are more likely to be correct than non-experts.
-In physics or biology, subjects that are objective and precise, appealing to authorities makes sense.
-If a non-experts says: “no way time is relative to motion or evolution is just a theory, we should reply “you need to go the national academy of sciences website where you will unanimous scientific support for both of those theories.”
+In physics or biology, which are objective and precise, appealing to authorities makes sense.
+If a non-experts says: “no way time is relative to motion or evolution is just a theory,” we should reply, “you need to go the national academy of sciences website where you will unanimous scientific support for both of those ideas.”

 In the past authority figures held more sway, making it harder for people to understand the authority fallacy.
 Now the idea of “the people” as authority has become popular.
 They are constantly cited in support of various views, but the people are typically not experts on almost anything.
 Consider that most Americans are scientifically illiterate, but that doesn’t mean that science is false.
 Public opinion may decide which policy is adopted, but it doesn’t decide which policy is better—only the facts do that.
 The public may decide that they want to continue to have millions of people go without health care, but whether that is morally or economically better than having everyone covered—as is typical of most western democracies—is independent of the people’s opinion.
 The people often choose the wrong policy, and are more likely too if they lack critical thinking skills.

 Opinions – Facts do not depend on opinions.
 The claim that Jupiter is a gaseous planet isn’t true because many people believe or don’t believe it.
 It’s true independent of people’s opinions.
 “No fact can be made just by being believed.”(24) Of course some things are a matter of taste—carrots taste good to one person and bad to another.
-But don’t confuse this with thinking that everything is relative like this.
-Who won the 1967 World Series or the first Super Bowl or whether Apollo lives on Mt.
-Olympus do not depend on what you think.
+But don’t confuse this with thinking that everything is relative.
+Who won the 1967 World Series or the first Super Bowl, or whether Apollo lives on Mt.
+Olympus, don’t depend on what you think.

-Celebrities – Actors and musicians should usually not to be consulted about the current state of evolutionary biology or whether you should drink coca-cola.
+Celebrities – Actors, musicians, celebrities and the like aren’t usually experts about evolutionary biology or whether you should drink coca-cola.
 Isn’t this obvious?
 I suppose not, since celebrities are used to sell all sorts of things.
 To spot the authority fallacy, try to determine if someone is really an authority, and whether there are authorities on the subject matter.
-There really are experts in evolutionary biology and quantum physics, but there are not authorities in whether carrots or coca-cola taste good.
+There really are experts in evolutionary biology and quantum physics, but there are not authorities on whether carrots or coca-cola taste good.
 Some subject matters are precise, like the natural sciences, and you can feel confident about what the experts tell you.
 Others, like the humanities or film studies, are less precise, and you can feel less confident about what those so-called experts tell you.
 And regarding some topics, like theology, it is doubtful that the idea of an expert even makes sense.